MarvinMichel/nakijkbot/README.md

 # NakijkBot
 An application to grade and control math tests for primary school students.
-A Artificial Intelligence bot that recognizes hand written numbers and translates them to digital numbers will check the answers and will give the student a grade based on the number of right answers given.
+An Artificial Intelligence bot that recognizes hand written numbers and translates them to digital numbers will check the answers and will give the student a grade based on the number of right answers given.

 ## How to use
 1. To use the application, download the zip-file or clone the repository